orthanc-mirrors/orthanc-book/Sphinx/source/users/support.rst

      * `James Manner <https://binary.com.au/>`__ (English, Australia)

+   Note that the freelancers/companies in this list are not endorsed in any way by the Orthanc project, except for Orthanc Team.
 Get in touch with `Sébastien Jodogne
    <mailto:sebastien.jodogne@uclouvain.be>`__ if you want to be
    included in this list.